cnanders/matlab-instrument-control/docs/README.md

 ## API

-FIX ME
+All `mic.ui.device.*` UI controls expose a full-featured API that allows them to be accessed and controlled programatically.
+See `mic.interface.ui.device.*` for more information.

 ## Code Examples

+### Tests
-- `tests/ui/device/*` contains working code examples for building each `mic.ui.device.*` class.
+`tests/ui/device/*` contains working code examples for building each `mic.ui.device.*` class.

+### Application
+`examples/app/*` is an application that builds a UI for a made-up instrument.
+The made-up instrument has two motorized stages (x, and y), an internal text setting, and a binary switch.
+It is assumed that the vendor provided a device API that lets MATLAB talk to the instrument from the command line.
+Our job is to build a UI.

-- `examples/devices/*` shows you how to hook up an arbitrary vendor-provided device API to a `mic.ui.device.*` so you can control the device with a UI.
-This process involves building a “translator“ that translates the vendor-provided API into the `mic.interface.device.GetSetNumber` interface.
+This example demonstrates how to hook up an arbitrary vendor-provided API to a `mic.ui.device.*` UI controls.
+This process involves building “translators“ that translate the vendor-provided API into the `mic.interface.device.*` interfaces that the UI controls are expecting.
+It also demonstrates how consume data from the UI controls using their internal API.

 <a name="control-local-variables"></a>
 # Controlling Local Variables Instead of Hardware

 The only requirement of the `device` provided to `mic.ui.device.*` UI controls is that it implements `mic.interface.device.*`. *How* it implents that interface is entirely up to you.
 If you want to implement a `device` to set and get local data that a MATLAB application can consume, go for it.
 In fact, the work is already done for you!
 This is precisely what happens when `mic.ui.device.*` UI controls are in “virtual” mode.
-See `examples/local-data` for a working code example that consumes user-controled local data with a MATLAB application.
+See `examples/app` for a working code example that consumes user-controled local data with a MATLAB application.

 ## `mic.ui.device.*`